 Consistent with processes for resolving other complaints or grievances at AISC, reports of harassment and bullying will be resolved at the lowest level possible.
-Therefore, a member of the school community who believes he or she has been subjected to harassment or bullying should first consider telling the person(s) that the conduct is offensive and request them to stop.
+Therefore, a member of the school community who believes he or she has been

 If it is difficult for a student to speak directly to the person, or if the offensive behavior does not stop after the request to cease, or if the student or parent feel that they need assistance with an ongoing issue of social meanness or bullying, they should bring it to the attention of a teacher, section counselor and/or section Principals.
 The situation will be assessed as either a counseling issue or a discipline issue and referred accordingly for further action.
 These actions will be developmentally appropriate and may range from a session with the counselor to disciplinary meetings with the administration.
 For serious incidents of misconduct, consequences may include suspension or expulsion from AISC.